Honeywell: 1950–1970s

-In 1953, in cooperation with the USAF Wright-Air Development Center, Honeywell developed an automated control unit that could control an aircraft through various stages of a flight, from taxiing, to takeoff, to the point where the aircraft neared its destination and the pilot took over for landing.
+In 1953, in cooperation with the USAF Wright-Air Development Center, Honeywell developed an automated control unit, that could control an aircraft through various stages of a flight, from taxiing to takeoff to the point where the aircraft neared its destination and the pilot took over for landing.
 Called the Automatic Master Sequence Selector, the onboard control operated similarly to a player piano to relay instructions to the aircraft's autopilot at certain way points during the flight, significantly reducing the pilot's workload.
 Technologically, this effort had parallels to contemporary efforts in missile guidance and numerical control.
 Honeywell also developed the Wagtail missile with the USAF.

 From the 1950s until the mid-1970s, Honeywell was the United States' importer of Japanese company Asahi Optical's Pentax cameras and photographic equipment.
 These products were labeled "Heiland Pentax" and "Honeywell Pentax" in the U.S. In 1953, Honeywell introduced their most famous product, the T-86 Round thermostat.

 In 1961, James H. Binger became Honeywell's president and in 1965 its chairman.
-On becoming chairman of Honeywell, Binger revamped the company sales approach, placing emphasis on profits rather than on volume.
-He also stepped up the company's international expansion – it had six plants producing 12% of the company's revenue.
-He also officially changed the company's corporate name from "Minneapolis-Honeywell Regulator Co." to "Honeywell", to better represent their colloquial name.
+Binger revamped the company sales approach, placing emphasis on profits rather than on volume.
+He stepped up the company's international expansion – it had six plants producing 12% of the company's revenue.
+He officially changed the company's corporate name from "Minneapolis-Honeywell Regulator Co." to "Honeywell", to better represent their colloquial name.
 Throughout the 1960s, Honeywell continued to acquire other businesses, including Security Burglar Alarm Company in 1969.